Ready for New LTL Freight Classes? TQL Has You Covered

 The changes will:

-• Create a standard density scale for freight that does not have handling, stowability, and liability issues.
+• Create a standard density scale for LTL freight with no handling, stowability and liability issues.

-• Implement new ways to identify freight with unique handling, stowability, or liability requirements.
+• Implement unique identifiers for freight with special handling, stowability or liability needs.

 • Simplify and update commodity listings.

-Simply put, the goal is to create more accuracy in a notoriously complicated system.
+The intent is to leverage more accuracy and efficiency by transforming a notoriously complicated freight classification system.

 How will the changes impact shippers?

 While the NMFC changes are meant to simplify, adjusting to the new system will be a learning curve for many shippers.
-Shippers are expected to know the weight and dimensions (length, width, height) of the freight.
+Shippers may need to provide handling unit dimensions and weight.

 What can TQL do for you?